Updated September 2019

 Ochs Fruit Farm, Lancaster.
 Ochs serves up bushels of apples, plums and pears, plus a line-up of veggies like tomatoes, cucumbers, onions, squash and peppers.
 Still feeling the heat of summer?
-Cool down with a sip of fall: an apple cider slushie!
+Cool down with a sip of fall: fresh apple cider!
 If you can’t make the trek, look for Ochs at the Clintonville and Granville farmers markets.

 Pigeon Roost Farm, Hebron.
-A short drive east on I-70 takes you to Pigeon Roost in Hebron, open daily from mid-September to early November.
+A short drive east on I-70 takes you to Pigeon Roost in Hebron, open from mid-September to late October.
 Although it doesn’t boast u-pick options, the farm is loaded with family fun.
-Shop for pumpkins, gourds, and country knick-knacks, or pay the admission fee for access to the Great Pumpkin Fun Center.
+Shop for pumpkins, gourds and country knick-knacks, or pay the admission fee for access to the Great Pumpkin Fun Center.
 Kids will love the slides, feeding the goats, climbing on old tractors, rolling the giant tubes and climbing over hay bales.
 Take a hayride around the pumpkin patch, or get lost in the corn maze.
-There’s even a lower-height alfalfa maze for the young ones.
+There’s even a lower-height mini sorghum maze for the young ones.

 Schacht Farm Market, Canal Winchester.
 Schacht is a family-owned market operating on their 60-acre farm.
-Bring the family out to buy apples, cider, potatoes, Indian corn, and straw, or head out to pick your own pumpkins and greens.
-You can also pick up mushroom compost for your home garden.
+Bring the family out September through October for fresh produce shopping and pick-your-own veggies.

 Produce availability and event schedules may vary with the season for each farm or orchard, so make sure you call ahead or look them up online first!